hetalang/heta-specifications/index.md

 -	Human-readable/writable code can be used for model creation, modification or integration.
 -	Easy code parsing and transformation for potential implementation into different tools and frameworks.
 -	Modularity: QSP platform can be subdivided into several files and spaces for better project management.
--	Shared model parts and datasets are helpful for the development of modeling platforms and parameter identification.
+-	Reused models and datasets are helpful for the development of modeling platforms and increase efficiency.
 -	Reach annotation capabilities for better code revision and reporting.
 -	Easy transformation from/to different formats of platforms and models currently used in practice: sbml, dbsolve, excel spreadsheets, mrgsolve, simbiology, mrgsolve, etc.